ibm-cloud-docs/EventStreams/messagehub057.md

 {: #kafka_consumer}

 You cannot use the Apache Kafka 0.8.2 simple or high-level consumer API with {{site.data.keyword.messagehub}}.
-Instead, use the new Kafka 0.9 consumer API.
+Instead, you can use the earliest supported Kafka consumer API, which is 0.9.